5 Tips For Better Hair Care Routine

 5. Eat A Sensible Diet

 Zinc mineral stimulates RNA (Ribonucleic acid) and DNA (deoxyribonucleic acid) production for improving hair texture and thickness.
-Include seafood like oysters, shrimps, mussels, fortified cereals like oatmeal in your diet to get zinc.
-Trace element selenium found in brown rice, mushrooms, Brazil nuts protects the hair and scalp tissues from oxidation.
+Seafood such as shrimp, lobster, scallops, etc. are rich sources of vitamin E. Trace element selenium in brown rice, mushrooms, and Brazil nuts protect the hair and scalp tissues from oxidation.

-Don’t miss eating iron-loaded vegetables and fruits, and dietary supplements for healthy hair growth.
+Don’t miss eating iron-loaded vegetables, fruits, and dietary supplements for healthy hair growth.
 Silica-rich foods such as cucumbers, red bell peppers, bean sprouts enable mineral absorption in the foods you eat.

 Consume a dairy-rich diet comprising eggs, poultry, lentils, legumes, green beans, and soy.
-You should also include cottage cheese, ghee, yogurt for more proteins.
+For more proteins, you should also include cottage cheese, ghee, and yoghurt.
 Eat a diet with a healthy mix of vitamins, Omega-3 fatty acids, iron, silica, protein, and fluids to keep you adequately hydrated.

 The right hair tools also help maintain hair texture.
 Use a boar bristle brush to circulate natural scalp oils in your hair.
-Exercise increases blood circulation in the body and also in the scalp and hair tips.
+Exercise increases blood circulation in the body and scalp, and hair tips.
 Avoid washing your tresses after an exercise session.
 Wrap your hair in a damp towel post-fitness to absorb the sweat and cleanse the scalp.
-Stay away from washing your hair every day unless you have an oily scalp.
+Avoid washing your hair every day unless you have an oily scalp.
 Sleep on a satin or silk pillowcase to extend loving care to your hair strands.
 And learn to avoid stress to boost your hair health.
-Also, find the right hair style just for your face and skin and systematically refresh your hair with a haircut.
+Also, find the right hair style for your face and skin and systematically refresh your hair with a haircut.